A welcome from the Provincial Grand Summus

 The Order has continued to grow and now has 28 Provinces and 1 Inspectorate with the 108 Consistories

-In our Province we have three consistories, if you are prince in the Order of the Secret Monitor and are interested in joining us then go to ‘Contact‘ leave us a message and we will get back to you
+In our Province we have three consistories, if you are a member of the Order of the Secret Monitor and are interested in joining us then go to ‘Contact‘ leave us a message and we will get back to you